 This myth sounds more like an excuse to me, but I understand how being stiff makes yoga difficult to do.

 If you let that discourage you, then you are missing the point of yoga.

 Yoga’s aim is not to be ballerina flexible, in fact, being too flexible could actually do more damage than good in the long run.

-A major aim of yoga is to get you to accept yourself where you’re at today, and work from where you’re at.
+A major aim of yoga for men is to get you to accept yourself where you’re at today, and work from where you’re at.

 Understand that flexibility is just one pillar within the hatha yoga discipline.
 Moreover it refers to mental flexibility more so than physical flexibility.
 So get out of your own way and make it over to a yoga class!